silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/11-DataMiningConcepts.md

 ## Association rule:
 - generate rules from market-basket data
 - used in commercial/medical data
-- any association that has association greater than minimum support and confidence, then that association is interesting
+- any association that has association greater than minimum support and confidence, then that association is interesting (it is useful)
-- good pattern is that has high support and high confidence
+- good pattern has high support and high confidence
 - To calculate support:
 - To calculate confidence: